Achmad Yurianto: COVID-19 pandemic in Indonesia

 During one of his press conference in late March 2020, Yurianto sparked controversy for mentioning the cooperation between "the poor and the rich" to end the pandemic.
 The statement was publicly condemned as discriminatory and the Indonesian Legal Aid Foundation feared that it could spark public anger due to the divisive dichotomy.
 Yurianto clarified his statement by using the relation between housemaids and homeowners as an allegory, but this escalated the controversy and Yurianto was accused of being "tendentious" and "insensitive" to the condition of housemaids during the pandemic.

 Yurianto ended his tenure as a spokesperson for COVID-19 affairs on 21 July 2020 and was replaced by Wiku Adisasmito.
-The government ceased daily press briefings on the pandemic situation shortly afterwards, and press conferences under Wiku Adisasmito were subsequently held on a weekly basis.
+The government ceased daily press briefings on the pandemic situation shortly afterward, and press conferences under Wiku Adisasmito were subsequently held on a weekly basis.
 Yurianto continued serving as director general until 23 October, when he was dismissed and became one of the health minister's expert staff.
 In February 2021, he also became the chairman of the supervisory board of the state's health insurance company BPJS Kesehatan.
 He held these two positions until his death in 2022.